syncfusion-content/javascript-docs/js/Print/Features.md

 {% endhighlight %}

-## Excluding specific elemments
+## Excluding specific elements

-It is possible to exclude specific selemctors from a page or from specific component before printing it.
-This can be achieved by using the `excludeSelemctor` property.
+It is possible to exclude specific selectors from a page or from specific component before printing it.
+This can be achieved by using the `excludeSelector` property.

-The below code example depicts the way to print the grid control excluding specific elemments with the class name 'e-row' from it.
+The below code example depicts the way to print the grid control excluding specific elements with the class name 'e-row' from it.

 {% highlight javascript %}

         function onPrint(e) {
             var elem = $("#Grid");
             if (!elem.hasClass("e-print")) {
-                $("#Grid").ejPrint({ excludeSelemctor: ".e-row" });
+                $("#Grid").ejPrint({ excludeSelector: ".e-row" });
             } else {
                 var obj = $("#Grid").ejPrint("instance");
-                obj.option("excludeSelemctor", ".e-row");
+                obj.option("excludeSelector", ".e-row");
                 obj.print();
             }
         }